chaeheekang/chaeheekang/README.md

 ### Introduce
 🤗 Hi~ I'm chaehee.
 I'm interested in DevOps and Cloud Security.
-🖥️ I majored in '**Department of Information Security**' to understand information security
+🖥️ I majored in '**Department of Information Security**' to understand information security.
-🧑🏽‍💼 For knowledge of corporate management I majored in '**Corporate Security Convergence Major**'
+🧑🏽‍💼 For knowledge of corporate management, I majored in '**Corporate Security Convergence Major**'
-☁️ Active as the 3rd president of [CLOUD CLUB](https://cloudclub.oopy.io/), a cloud alliance club.
+☁️ Active as the 3rd president of [CLOUD CLUB](https://cloudclub.oopy.io/), a cloud student union club.
-🍚 Participate in the Next Generation Security Leader Training Program (BOB) and carry out projects related to ‘cloud security’.
+🍚 Participate in the Next Generation Security Leader Training Program([BOB](https://www.kitribob.kr/)) and carry out projects related to ‘cloud security’.

 ### Skill Set
 <div align=center>